goldibex/targaryen/README.md

     Can be used to create the database rule set ahead of time and check its validity.

+- `targaryen.util`

+    Set of helper functions used by the `jasmine` and `chai` plugins reference implementations.

 ## Why is it named Targaryen?